 Begun in 1962, the USSYP provides for all expenses, including travel and accommodations, as well as a $10,000 undergraduate college scholarship for each student.
 Two students from each state, the District of Columbia and the Department of Defense Education Activity will be selected, according to the criteria outlined in the official brochure.
 Additional information can be found at: www.ussenateyouth.org.

-The 2019-2020 application is now available and the deadline for submission is October 11, 2019.
-Principals, teachers, and guidance counselors are encouraged to nominate high school juniors and seniors serving in an elected or appointed position within the current academic year and have a strong interest in government and history.
-Candidates will be considered based on academic achievements, essay question responses, recommendation letters, and performance on the qualifying examination.
-Additional information can be found at: www.ussenateyouth.org.
+The 2020-2021 application is now available and the deadline for submission is December 1, 2020.
+Principals, Teachers, and guidance counselors are encouraged to nominate high school juniors and seniors serving in an elected or appointed position for the current academic year 2020-2021.
+If students are unable to hold leadership positions this year due to the pandemic, they can submit the position they held during the 2019-2020 academic year.